fedora-infra/nuancier/doc/configuration.rst

 Configuration
 =============

-There are the main configuration options to set to have nuancier-lite running.
+There are the main configuration options to set to have nuancier running.
-These options are all present and described in the nuancier-lite.cfg file.
+These options are all present and described in the nuancier.cfg file.

 The secret key
 ---------------